 At the first four-way meeting you and your partner will be invited to share your own objectives on why you have chosen the collaborative law process.
 You will all contribute to the next meeting’s agenda.

 Subsequent meetings will deal with particular priorities and concerns raised by either you or your partner.

 Documentation that details the agreements you have reached will be signed.
 Your lawyers will talk you through anything that needs to be done in order to implement those agreements.

-Our Financial and Property Dispute Law Solicitors are backed by nearly four decades of experience.
+Our Financial and Property Dispute Law Solicitors are backed by four decades of experience.
 Our legal practice and team of Family Law Solicitors have a strong track record of achieving favourable client outcomes.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.

 |Phone:||0800 437 0322|